Getting Started with the Stats HPC

 Connecting to the Stats HPC

-To copy your files to the Stats HPC and to connect to the HPC, please check the Intro HPC & Linux presentation slides, especially p.8-11.
+To copy your files to the Stats HPC and to connect to the HPC, please log into a Slurm login node, eg slurm-hn04.
+Please check the Intro HPC & Linux presentation slides, for more information especially p.8-11.

 Running your test PyTorch Slurm job